Apple iPhone 12 review: Superfast speed, if you can find 5G

 That’s all to say that despite the hype around 5G, the network underwhelmed.
 At this point, it should not be the primary reason to splurge on an expensive handset in a pandemic-induced recession.

 The iPhone 12, with bright screens and a more robust design, is still a solid upgrade from past iPhones.
-But you will pay a premium: The device, which becomes available Friday, starts at $829, up from $699 for last year’s iPhone 11.
+But you will pay a premium: The device, which became available Friday, starts at $799 $829, up from $699 for last year’s iPhone 11.
 (Another model, the iPhone 12 Mini, costs $729 but has a smaller screen and ships later this year.)

 I tested the iPhone 12 and the high-end iPhone 12 Pro, which starts at $999, for about a week.
 Here’s how that went.